 About the Department of Earth & Environmental Sciences

 Earth & Environmental Science has been an integral part of the University of Pacific since its early years.
 Courses in Geology and Mineralogy were requirements for upper division students in the late 1850s.
 In 1890 there was a Department of Biology, Geology & Chemistry.
 The first reference to Geology as a major appears in the 1915 Catalogue.
 The Geology B.S. degree was established in 1954.
 The department of Geology became the Department of Geology & Geography.
 In 1999, based on outcomes from a program review, the department became the Department of Geosciences.
 After the addition of the B.S. in Environmental Science (an outcome of a subsequent program review), the name was changed to Department of Earth & Environmental Sciences in 2008.
+In 2014 the department was renamed the Department of Geological and Environmental Sciences.

 While our faculty are experts in their fields, they also maintain close interactions with students through the following: